lawnjelly/Misc/MRP.md

 * Copy your existing project (folders) to a new location.
 * Load it up in the IDE.
 * Begin removing nodes.
-Each time check whether the bug still exhibits (and use undo / keep backups).
+Each time check whether the bug still exhibits (use undo / keep backups to help with this).
 * Keep removing features, until you have the simplest possible project.
 This is your MRP.

 ## Engine development is a shared endeavour between engine developers and game developers.

-This does require some time spent on your part - but recognise that Godot is developed as a _partnership_ between game developers and engine developers.
+This does require some time spent on your part - but recognise that Godot is developed as a _partnership_ between engine developers and game developers.
 We each depend on one another and by helping each other, where possible, it enables us all to do more.
 Good bug reports with good MRPs are invaluable contributions and can often go 9/10ths of the way towards fixing a bug.